IPC::System::Simple - Run commands simply, with detailed diagnostics

 use IPC::System::Simple qw(run system capture EXIT_ANY); run( [0..5], "cat *.txt"); # Exit values 0-5 are OK system( [0..5], "cat *.txt"); # This works the same way my @lines = capture( EXIT_ANY, "cat *.txt"); # Any exit is fine.

-and replacement system
+The run and replacement system subroutines

 returns the exit value of the process: